5 Steps to Sharpen Your Decision-Making Skills

 It can happen that you have to make a big decision but you have the luxury of a few extra days.
 And for important decisions, you should take the extra time.

-After you make the reasoned decision following a process like the one above, you can sit with the decision and see if you still feel mostly positive about the decision after a few hours and a few days – not just immediately.
+After you make the reasoned decision following a process like the one above, you can sit with the decision and see if you still feel mostly positive about it after a few hours and a few days – not just immediately.

-Over these days, assume the decision is made and imagine what it is like to live with that decision.
+Over these days, assume the decision is made and imagine what it is like to live with it.
 Listen to what your heart is telling you.
 Follow your feelings (the good and the bad) and try to understand them.
-Do not go final on the decision, when you feel bad about it.
+Do not go final on the decision when you feel bad about it.
 Let it settle.

 You can also use the “other person” technique to check difficult decisions.
 Imagine you are advising someone you love, respect, and want the best for.
 What advice would you give this person who was at this stage of the decision-making process?